Kezzryn/Advent-of-Code/2015/README.md

 - Lots of looping over the arrays.

 Day 19 - Medicine for Rudolph
+- Part one was a straight forward string substitution.
+- Part two turned out to be reversing the string substitution back down to a start point.
+- See the reddit discussion for futher information on how the puzzle works.

 Day 20 - Infinite Elves and Infinite Houses
+- Factoring numbers!

 Day 21 - RPG Simulator 20XX